 If you have EBT or Medicaid, you can qualify for a discounted Prime membership, which will run you $7.49/month.
 You will have to recertify every 12 months to continue to qualify for the discount pricing.

 TIP: As long as you haven’t had a membership in the past 12 months, you qualify for a free trial membership of Prime.
 You will start being charged for your membership after the first 30 days.

 Two-Day shipping is Amazon legend and it’s the benefit that hooked most of us.
 You could say it made us allergic to paying for shipping everywhere.
 You probably know Amazon ships almost everything (including items from Amazon Pharmacy) to Prime members for free.

-If you have an eclectic schedule without a single day you’re always home, or a package theft problem in your area, consider sending your orders to an Amazon locker.
+If package theft is a problem in your area, consider sending your orders to an Amazon locker.

 These self-service kiosks allow you to pick up your package whenever you want — including evenings and weekends — instead of letting it sit on your porch all day.

-Non-Prime members pay for Amazon lockers when they pay shipping fees (suckers!) but it’s free for you to use because you’re a Prime member.
+Non-Prime members pay for Amazon lockers when they pay shipping fees, but it’s free for you to use because you’re a Prime member.
 Oh, you can place returns in the Amazon Locker, too — also free.

-With Amazon Key, an associate delivers your packages to a secure location like inside your garage or gate (home and car delivery are currently paused because of COVID-19).
+With Amazon Key, an associate delivers your packages to a secure location like inside your garage or gate.

 I say use this if you don’t have access to an Amazon Locker, because an Amazon Locker is superior to Amazon Key.
 It’s more simple and you don’t have to buy special equipment to use it.
 To boil it down, Amazon Key turns your garage or gate into a huge, glorified Amazon Locker.